01 Who we are

 - Registered office: 124 City Road, London EC1V 2NX, United Kingdom

 We have not formally designated a Data Protection Officer under Article 37 UK GDPR — our processing does not meet the triggers in that Article.
-For all privacy matters — including data-subject requests, complaints, and questions about this policy — please use the dedicated mailbox privacy@ginsenglabs.dev.
-It is monitored by a named member of our team and we aim to acknowledge requests within five working days.
+For all privacy matters — including data-subject requests, complaints, and questions about this policy — please email privacy@ginsenglabs.dev.
+It is monitored directly by our team and we aim to acknowledge requests within five working days.

 02 What this policy covers